Afghan insurrections in Bengal Subah: Prelude

 Silver rupee of the Kingdom of Rohilkhand, a Kingdom established by Afghan migrants into North India.

-Mustafa Khan, also known as Babar Jang, an object of envy due to his elevated position, greatest rank, and authority, according to.
+Mustafa Khan, also known as Babar Jang, had an object of envy due to his elevated position, authority and having the greatest rank at the time, according to historian, Upendra Thakur.
 Dissatisfied with his rise to power, Shamshir Khan and Sardar Khan surreptitiously tricked him.
 They pushed him to remove Haibat Jang (Zainuddin Ahmad Khan) from Azimabad (Patna) in order to obtain the deputy governorship of Bihar.
 In order to "unify all the Afghan Sardars together and remove Alivardi from the governorship," he drafted a manifest (Mahazar) and started persuading the Afghan generals to sign it.'
 When Shamshir Khan and Sardar Khan brought him the manifest so he could seal it and share the administration Umar Khan, out of a sense of duty, tore up the paper and began insulting the Afghans.
 In order to prevent Alivardi's wrath Shamshir Khan and Sardar Khan returned to their homes in quiet.
 Their true goal, to discredit Mustafa Khan, was not accomplished.'

 This shift in Mustafa Khan's perspective was also somewhat Alivardi's responsibility.
 He had offered him the position of deputy governor of Bihar in exchange for killing Bhaskar Pandit, the Maratha general, during a time of extreme need.
 After the assignment was finished, Mustafa Khan demanded that the commitment be kept.
 However, Alivardi avoided its fulfillment, and wished to silence him by filling him with distinctions, softening him with kind words, and ease his resentment with a respectful attitude.